pmlab-ucd/FlowIntentDevelop/README.md

 AppInspector
-0. Install TaintDroid,
+0. Configure a TaintDroid environment.
-1. Run the exerciser to auto
+1. Run the exerciser to automatically collect sensitive transmissions and the corresponding app-level contexts.
-2. Run InstanceHandler.py to identify unexpected running instances
+2. Having the labelled contexts, run ContextHandler.py to build ML models.

 TrafficAnalyzer
 1.